suraj8957/sprint-2/Python_CI_Checks_Bugs_Analysis_POC_README.md

 - Bandit

-These tools together provide comprehensive Python code quality analysis and can be integrated into CI pipelines for automated validation.
+Together, these tools provide comprehensive Python code quality analysis and can be integrated into CI pipelines for automated validation.

 ---